interglobalmedia/css-box-model-document-flow/pre_class_session_5_march_2_21_notes.md

 Please be sure to also check out the HTML markup and CSS code changes I made available for viewing on the [Sectioning HTML](https://github.com/interglobalmedia/sectioning-html) slide deck repository on Github.

-if there is anything else I can think of before class on Tuesday, March 2, 2021, I will add it here.
+If there is anything else I can think of before class on Tuesday, March 2, 2021, I will add it here.
 Thanks!